elifesciences/elife-xpub/docs/adr/0004-code-structure.md

 * **entities/\<entity\>** - The example below shows `Mansuscript` as an example entity, this folder will contain a common set of files that describe the entity's behaviour.
 Each of these have a particular purpose explained below:

   * index.js - The main business logic, e.g. for `Manuscript` this could contain `getAuthor()`
-  * typedefs.js - Contains the GraphQL types pertinant to this entity.
+  * typedefs.js - Contains the GraphQL types pertinent to this entity.
   * resolvers.js - Contains the GraphQL interface specified in terms of `Query` and `Mutation` 's for this entity.
 These in general should map onto the exposed functions from index.js.
 For example, `Manuscript` may contain a `Query` for `allManuscripts` and a `Mutation` for `createManuscript`.
   * data-access.js - Contains the functions for saving to and loading from the database.
 All references to the database and SQL that is written should remain private to this file.